 Another aspect that I assumed would be incorporated is the way the world intertwined, much like the Souls series.
 Instead, we are given a world map to use and the map has areas for us to visit, often varied by length.
 There’s also sidequests to do that will make you revisit old levels, often doing things different this time around, often being much harder than the first time you popped up in the area to slay any demons.
 Exploration of these sandbox levels will reward those who spend the time to explore every corner and crevice often with great gear and various loot.

 Nioh is every bit the game we expected it to be and more.
 Team Ninja returns to form and proceeds to stomp all over us.
-Every element that Nioh borrows from is improved upon and is an extremely difficult game to put down.
+Every element that Nioh borrows from, is improved upon and is an extremely difficulty game to put down.
 All comparisons aside, Team Ninja has created a franchise that rivals From Software’s Soul series in every way.
-And that is frightening in every sense to me.
+And that is frightening.